zinedburak/todoList/ReadMe.md

 ## Dockerization
 - Created Dockerfile for the front end backend services
-- Created docker-compose file to compose the frontend backend and database in the same container
+- Created docker-compose file to compose the frontend backend in the same container
 - Added commands to run frontend and backend tests when the container first runs

+## Build and Test Automation
+- Created CI pipeline with github actions for frontend
+    - In this pipeline the frontend part of the application checkedout to github servers
+    - After the check out the fronted is built wiht npm run build
+    - When the build is complete all the tests expect the Acceptance test runs and produces a result
+- Created CI pipeline with github actions for backend
+    - In this pipeline the backend part of the application checkedout to github servers
+    - In the github servers the backend is built with go build -v ./.. command
+    - After build we ran tests in the tests directory with go test command